 How We Chose the Best Roach Killers

-Product effectiveness was also a top priority, so we researched products’ active ingredient, length of efficacy, and ease of use.
+Product effectiveness was also a top priority, so we researched products’ active ingredients, length of efficacy, and ease of use.
 Roach baits that are nontoxic and safe to use in homes with kids and pets stood out from products that relied heavily on powerful synthetic chemicals.

 We also extensively researched how well products worked to destroy an entire colony of roaches that may be breeding unseen as well as those that simply killed visible insects.
 That’s why our final selection of products includes a variety of roach killer types.